Cover expenses when you lose your income

 It is a long-term insurance policy that pays out a set percentage of your after-tax income on a monthly basis if you are not able to work and earn an income due to an illness or disability.

-It is also commonly referred to as salary protection, salary insurance, and income insurance.
+It is also commonly referred to as salary protection, and/ or income insurance.

 You can take out this type of insurance as an individual or opt-in to your employer’s group protection plan.
 It is also available to business owners in the form of overheard cover